MORE at FLUNG.NET: COMICS STORE | ABOUT | LINKS

 Meet Chap Gmunderson

-Posted in News February 5th, 2008 by Greg
+Posted in Reviews by Chap February 5th, 2008 by Greg

 For the past couple years I have occasionally written reviews under the name Chap Gmunderson, mainly to amuse myself.
 Mr. Gmunderson is a big fan of Dr. Phil and Oprah.
 I will occasionally post one here, hopefully for your amusement.
 Enjoy!